Sumy operational-tactical group

-Sumy operational-tactical group, or Sumy operations group, is a formation of the Ukrainian Ground Forces in Ukraine.
-Its headquarters is located in Sumy, and is responsible for the defense of Sumy Oblast, Poltava Oblast, Cherkasy Oblast, and parts of the Kharkiv Oblast.
-Its commander is Major General Oleksandr Nesterenko and was formed in April 2022 during the Russian invasion of Ukraine.
+The Sumy operational-tactical group, or Sumy operations group, is a formation of the Ukrainian Ground Forces in Ukraine.
+Its headquarters is located in Sumy, and is responsible for the defense of Sumy Oblast, Poltava Oblast, Cherkasy Oblast, and parts of Kharkiv Oblast.
+Its commander in 2022-2023 was Major General Oleksandr Nesterenko while formed in April 2022 after Russian invasion of Ukraine.

 History

 When the 2022 invasion of Ukraine by Russia commenced, the Ukrainian city of Sumy was only defended by one airmobile platoon.
 As a result, civilians took up arms from an army warehouse and defended the city for weeks as the Sumy territorial defense forces.
-Once the Ukrainian Army advanced with two separate battalions along the border of the Chernihiv Oblast and Sumy Oblast, they received a directive to create the Sumy tactical group which was disbanded and reformed on April 14 as the Sumy operational-tactical group by order of the Ukrainian command.
+Once the Ukrainian Army advanced with two separate battalions along the border of Chernihiv Oblast and Sumy Oblast, they received a directive to create the Sumy tactical group which was disbanded and reformed on April 14, 2022 as the Sumy operational-tactical group by order of the Ukrainian command.
 Since then, the Sumy operational-tactical group has been training and creating volunteer formations, while establishing further defenses.